rrnyquist/ebenezer/_Scripture/ESV/35_Habakkuk.md

 Then they sweep by like the wind and go on, guilty men, whose own might is their god! ^0111

-Are you not from everlasting, O Lord my God, my Holy One?
+Are you not from everlasting, O LORD my God, my Holy One?
 We shall not die.
-O Lord, you have ordained them as a judgment, and you, O Rock, have established them for reproof. ^0112
+O LORD, you have ordained them as a judgment, and you, O Rock, have established them for reproof. ^0112

-You who are of purer eyes than to see evil and cannot look at wrong, why do you idly look at traitors and remain silent when the wicked swallows up the man more righteous than he? ^0113
+You who are of purer eyes than to see evil and cannot look at wrong, why do you idly look at traitors and are silent when the wicked swallows up the man more righteous than he? ^0113

 You make mankind like the fish of the sea, like crawling things that have no ruler. ^0114